pxrple6/satcram/README.md

 About

-SATcram is built by Anusha Garg, a student developer interested in computer science, AI, and building useful things with technology.

 GitHub: [@pxrple6](https://github.com/pxrple6)

 SATcram is still evolving, so if you come across the project, expect things to change as I keep building it.
+I did use AI to help me with debugging and deployment which took about 2 hours out of the total 14 hours for version 1 and that is about 15%